 Successful self-management is a vital part of living with a chronic condition and emotional well-being has a big impact on your ability for self-care.
 There are constant demands and concerns about the future that factor into your ability to cope.
 Healthy coping means having a positive attitude towards managing your condition and positive relationships with others.
 It’s the first step on the road to reaching your health goals.

-Life is filled with stress.
-There’s the daily kind (traffic!), and there are also more serious issues such as divorce or money problems.
-Add in the challenges of managing diabetes, and stress sometimes can feel overwhelming.
-It’s important to find healthy ways to cope so you don’t turn to harmful habits such as smoking, overeating, drinking alcohol or being less active.
+It’s important to find healthy ways to cope so you don’t turn to harmful habits such as smoking, overeating, drinking or alcohol.
 This is especially true if you have diabetes.
-Having a lot of stress can increase your blood sugar levels, make you feel more negative and may lead to bad decisions.
+Having a lot of stress can increase your blood glucose (sugar) levels, make you feel more negative and may lead to less healthy choices.

 Everyone has good days and bad days.
 It’s normal to feel discouraged from time to time.
 Sometimes, however, the stress or overwhelming feelings you’re having are a sign of something bigger.
-A diabetes care and education specialist will talk to you about signs that you may have depression, such as:
+It is helpful to talk to your diabetes care and education specialist or mental health expert.
+Tell them about your feelings, especially if you:

-- Not seeing the point of taking care of yourself
+- Don’t see the value in taking care of yourself

-- Feeling as though diabetes is defeating you or that you can’t take care of yourself
+- Feel as though diabetes is defeating you or that you can’t take care of yourself

 The most important thing is to realize that help is available.
-Your diabetes care and education specialist, your doctor, and your support system such as your family and friends are there for you and can help you cope.
+Your diabetes care and education specialist, your provider, and your support systems such as your family and friends are there for you.
+They can help you problem solve any self-care issues you are having in order to lower your stress and improve your ability to cope.